urbantrout/docs/en/fields.md

 # Fields

-All of the content on your site will get entered into fields.
+All of the content on your site will get entered into fields..

 Fields are defined globally from Settings → Fields.
 They are organized into “field groups”, but field groups have very little relevance anywhere else in the system.